 1.6 Are there any particular rules about funding litigation in Austria?
 Are there any contingency/conditional fee arrangements?
-What are the rules pertaining to security for costs?
+Are there rules on security for costs?

 In the absence of a separate agreement, the attorneys' fees are governed by the Austrian Attorneys' Fees Act, which also forms the basis of the courts' decisions on cost reimbursement between the parties.
 Other (more common) methods of determining attorneys' fees include agreements on hourly rates or contingency fees, which are permissible as long as the latter are not calculated as a percentage of the amount awarded by the court (pactum de quota litis).
 Lump-sum fee arrangements are also admissible in Austria, but rarely used for litigious matters.